taimuri99/kickstarter-analysis/README.md

 ![image](https://user-images.githubusercontent.com/87828174/131267852-03ead31d-682a-4466-b8ed-0b88543ec554.png)

 ### Challenges and Difficulties encountered
-  Possible challenges that could be faced calculating the number of outcomes for each goal range.
+  Possible challenges that could be faced calculating the number of outcomes individually for each goal range by filtering ranges and respective outcomes.
 This is easily solved using the **COUNTIF** function.

 ## Results
 ### Results of Outcomes based on Launch date